-Refined SR14 Build Alternative-21 to 25 landfills SR14A Build Alternative-25 to 26 landfills E1 Build Alternative-21 to 25 landfills E1A Build Alternative-25 to 26 landfills E2 Build Alternative-16 landfills concentrated near urbanized communities surrounding the city of Palmdale and in the San Fernando Valley.
+Refined SR14 Build Alternative-21 to 25 landfills SR14A Build Alternative-25 to 26 landfills E1 Build Alternative-21 to 25 landfills E1A Build Alternative-25 to 26 landfills E2 Build Alternative-16 landfills E2A Build Alternative-16 landfills

+As discussed in Section 3.10.5.4, the landfill RSA encompasses landfill facilities that are generally concentrated near urbanized communities surrounding the city of Palmdale and in the San Fernando Valley.
 All six Build Alternatives' landfill RSAs encompass identical landfill sites in the city of Palmdale and near the Burbank Airport Station.
 Between Palmdale and the San Fernando Valley, each of the six Build Alternatives' landfill RSAs encompass different landfill facilities, mapped in Figure 3.10-A-1 through Figure 3.10-A-18.

 As discussed in Section 3.9, Geology, Soils, Seismicity, and Paleontological Resources, GEO-IAMF#3 (Gas Monitoring) will require the contractor to prepare a CMP incorporating gas monitoring into the construction BMPs.
-Hazards related to potential migration of hazardous gases due to active or historic landfills can be reduced or eliminated by following strict federal and State Occupational Safety and Health Administration regulatory requirements for excavations, and by consulting with other agencies as appropriate, such as the California Environmental Protection Agency or Department of Toxic Substances Control, regarding known areas of concern.
+Additionally, HMW-IAMF#1 would require a Phase I ESA be prepared for landfill sites to evaluate for contaminants of concern.
+Hazards related to potential migration of hazardous gases or presence of contaminated soil and debris due to active or historic landfills can be reduced or eliminated by following strict federal and State Occupational Safety and Health Administration regulatory requirements for excavations, and by consulting with other agencies as appropriate, such as the Department of Toxic Substances Control, CalRecycle, and RWQCB regarding known areas of concern.
 Practices required by GEO-IAMF#3 will include using safe and explosion-proof equipment during construction and testing for gases regularly.
 Installation of passive or active gas venting systems, gas collection systems, and active monitoring systems and alarms will be required in underground construction areas and facilities where subsurface gases are present.
 Once installed, active monitoring systems will detect if unsafe levels of gas accumulate in construction areas and establish the effectiveness of gas venting systems.

-HMW-IAMF#2 will require the contractor to prepare a technical memorandum outlining methane protection measures for ground-disturbing work within 1,000 feet of a landfill, including gas detection systems and personnel training.
-This will be undertaken pursuant to State of California Title 27, Environmental Protection - Division 2, Solid Waste.
-HMW-IAMF#3 will require the installation of protective barriers to limit potential subsurface contaminants from encroaching into the HSR right-of-way.
-Finally, hazardous materials plans (HMW-IAMF#10) will specify procedures for landfill hazard assessments throughout the lifetime of the HSR facilities.
+HMW-IAMF#2 will require the contractor to prepare a technical memorandum specifying methane protection measures for ground-disturbing work, including development of new structures within 1,000 feet of a landfill, including gas detection systems and personnel training.
+This will be undertaken pursuant to California Code of Regulations Title 27, Environmental Protection - Division 2, Solid Waste.
+HMW-IAMF#3 will require the installation of protective barriers to limit potential subsurface contaminants and volatile compounds from encroaching into the HSR right-ofway in accordance with requirements in California Code of Regulations Title 27, Environmental Protection - Division 2, Solid Waste.

-HMW-IAMF#2 and GEO-IAMF#3 will establish measures to protect against methane-related hazards associated with construction activities near landfill sites.
-HMW-IAMF#3 and HMW-IAMF#10 will require hazardous materials monitoring plans and a technical memorandum establishing landfill gas prevention measures prior to operations.
+HMW-IAMF#1, HMW-IAMF#2, and GEO-IAMF#3 will establish measures to protect against methane-related hazards and exposure to contaminated soils associated with construction activities near landfill sites.
+HMW-IAMF#3 will require the preparation of a technical memorandum establishing landfill gas prevention measures prior to operations.
 With implementation of these IAMFs, the impact under CEQA would be less than significant for the Refined SR14, SR14A, E1, E1A, E2, and E2A Build Alternatives because each of the six Build Alternatives would not create a significant hazard to the construction workers, the public or the environment resulting from conditions that involve the release of hazardous materials at landfills.
 Therefore, CEQA does not require any mitigation.